-Arrive on time and require the use of seat belts for all students.
-The maximum safe speed in the school parking lot is 10 mph.
-When you arrive for after school pick-up, proceed to an open parking space and wait for your child to be escorted to your car.
-Once your child is in the car please leave to avoid traffic congestion.
-Please cooperate with our Safety Patrol Team.
+The maximum safe speed in the school parking lot is 5 mph.
+When you arrive for after school pick-up, proceed to an open parking space and wait for your child to be escorted to your car by a safety patrol or designated adult.
+Once your child is in the car please leave as soon as possible to avoid traffic congestion.

-If your child is not able to leave on time for any reason (such as Safety Patrol Team Duty), please park your car in a parking space and wait for the student.
-Please do not block the flow of traffic.
+If your child is not able to leave on time for any reason (such as Safety Patrol Team Duty), please remain in your car and wait for the student.